SULSA – RHEINLAND-PFALZ COLLABORATION FUNDING

 • Your project must be completed within 12 months of being awarded, or (if less) the duration of your contract at your host institution.

-• You must have your application signed by your PI to demonstrate their support.
+• You must have your application signed by your Principal Investigator to demonstrate their support.

 Additional Information